 No Duolingo review would be complete without answering this question.
 Beginning its journey as an absolutely free app, and pledging that would always be the case, Duolingo does not require a paid membership.

-It is primarily supported by ads - to get rid of those and also access a couple of bonus features, you can pay $12.99 a month (or $47.99/$79.99 if you buy a six month/year’s membership in advance) for Duolingo Plus, their premium subscription service.
+It is primarily supported by ads - to get rid of those and also access a couple of bonus features, you can pay $6.99 per month for Duolingo Plus, their premium subscription service.